iXGEN/iXGEN/README.md

 ### About Me

-I'm a Full Stack Developer.
 I would say very friendly and a team worker, i have mixed my skills from psychology to this new career path in tech, i really like traveling and meeting different cultures.

 ### Experience